Pedro Joaquín Chamorro Barrios: Later life

 In 1997 Chamorro was head of the Institute of Tourism (INTUR), serving as Tourism Minister until 1 September 1998 when he became Minister of Defense.
 From 1999 to 2002 he was executive director of the Nicaraguan Institute for Municipal Development (INIFOM).

 In 2004, Chamorro ran unsuccessfully for Mayor of Managua.
 Running as a member of the Constitutionalist Liberal Party (PLC), then roiled by the corruption investigation of its former president Arnoldo Alemán, Chamorro earned 36% of the vote compared with 45% for the FSLN victor Dionisio Morenco.
 Chamorro became a city councilor.

 In the 2006 Nicaraguan general election, Chamorro joined the Liberal Independent Party (PLI) and was elected to the National Assembly as a deputy for the department of Managua.
-In the 2011 Nicaraguan general election, Chamorro was re-elected for 2012 to 2016 term.
+In the 2011 Nicaraguan general election, Chamorro was re-elected for the 2012 to 2016 term.

 More recently Chamorro has written a weekly column in La Prensa.

 On 25 June 2021, Chamorro was part of a wave of arrests of opposition figures that included seven pre-candidates for president in the 2021 Nicaraguan general election (among them his sister Cristiana Chamorro Barrios and his cousin Juan Sebastián Chamorro) and roughly two dozen more opposition and civic leaders.
 Chamorro, a member of the opposition Citizens for Liberty Alliance party (ACxL), is accused of "acts that undermine independence, sovereignty and self-determination", that is violating Law 1055, a controversial law passed in December 2020 by the FSLN-controlled legislature that allows the government to detain anyone it designates a "traitor to the homeland".
 Most of those arrested are facing the same charges and all have been sentenced to 90 days of preventive detention.
 Candidates under investigation are barred from running for public office in Nicaragua.
 Two days before his arrest, Chamorro gave interviews to Univision and CNN in which he was asked whether, with the leading presidential pre-candidates detained, he would consider running; he answered, "In politics one must never say no...I would be willing to serve my country, as I have always been."